 - 2 teaspoons vanilla extract

-- 2 cups spelt or whole wheat flour
+- 2 cups spelt or all-purpose whole wheat or white flour

 - 1 teaspoon baking soda